edloessime/Samsung-Glaxay-S-accelerometer-data-collection-and-cleaning/CodeBook.md

 Column 3-81 – mean and standard deviations across the various activities by the subjects.

-# Clean up process to create a tidy data set using run_analysis.R can be found at https://github.com/edloessime/tidy_data_merging_week4
+# Clean up process to create the tidy data set:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.